khanmjk/firebaseStudio-batteshipgame/README.md

     *   Wraps an AI prompt defined with `ai.definePrompt`.
 *   **Prompt Engineering:**
     *   The prompt instructs the AI to act as an expert Battleship strategist.
-    *   It provides the current board state (hits and misses).
+    *   It provides the current board state (hits and misses, using correct Handlebars syntax for array iteration).
-    *   **Critical Instructions:** The prompt heavily emphasizes that the AI *must* choose coordinates that are within bounds and *have not* been previously targeted.
+    *   **Critical Instructions:** The prompt heavily emphasizes that the AI *must* choose coordinates that are within bounds (0 to `maxCoordinate`) and *have not* been previously targeted.
     *   **Strategy Guidelines:**
         *   **Targeting Mode:** If there are active (non-sunk) hits, the AI is guided to shoot adjacent cells.
         *   **Hunting Mode:** If no active hits, the AI uses patterns (like checkerboard) or random selection to find new targets.
-    *   The AI is required to explain its reasoning, especially if its initial strategic choice was invalid (e.g., already targeted).
+    *   The AI is required to explain its reasoning, especially if its initial strategic choice was invalid (e.g., already targeted), and describe how it selected a new, valid, untargeted cell.
 *   **Server-Side Validation:**
-    *   The `getTargetCoordinatesFlow` function includes server-side validation.
-After the LLM provides a response, the flow checks if the chosen coordinates are within bounds and if they haven't already been targeted.
+    *   The `getTargetCoordinatesFlow` function includes crucial server-side validation.
+After the LLM provides a response, the flow explicitly checks if the chosen coordinates are within bounds and if they haven't already been targeted.
-    *   If the AI's choice is invalid, the flow throws an error, which is then handled by the frontend (usually by resorting to a random valid shot as a fallback).
+    *   If the AI's choice is invalid, the flow throws an error with a descriptive message.
+This error is caught by the frontend, which then resorts to a random valid shot as a fallback.
 *   **Invoking the AI:**
     *   The `NavalStandoffPage` component calls the exported `getTargetCoordinates(input)` function, which in turn executes the Genkit flow.

-### Styling
+### Styling and UX Enhancements

-*   **`src/app/globals.css`:** Defines the base Tailwind CSS layers, global HSL CSS variables for theming (dark theme focused), and custom game-specific styles (e.g., `cell-miss`, `cell-ship-preview`).
+*   **`src/app/globals.css`:** Defines the base Tailwind CSS layers, global HSL CSS variables for theming (dark theme focused), custom game-specific styles (e.g., `cell-miss`, `cell-ship-preview`), and a `sunk-pulse` animation for when ships are sunk.
 *   **Tailwind CSS:** Utility classes are used extensively throughout the components for styling.
-*   **ShadCN UI Components:** These components come with their own styling, which is customized via the HSL variables in `globals.css`.
+*   **ShadCN UI Components:** These components come with their own styling, customized via HSL variables.
-*   **Lucide React Icons:** Used for iconography throughout the application (e.g., ship, flame, skull icons).
+*   **Lucide React Icons:** Used for iconography (Ship, Flame, Waves, Skull, ShieldQuestion).
+*   **Layout:** The game page uses a two-column layout on larger screens for balanced presentation and is designed to fit within the viewport without scrolling.
+*   **Visibility:** Board titles and other text elements have improved color contrast.
+*   **Animations:** A subtle pulse animation plays on a ship's cells when it's sunk.

 ## Running the Project Locally